Colleges by Location

 Admissions

-In order to increase your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+If you discover as much as possible about the school's criteria for admission, your chances of getting accepted will significantly increase.
 What are the admission requirements for St. Olaf College?

-According to the newest data, this institution uses standardized test scores for admission and it admitted 3,116 in 2023.
-St. Olaf College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
+According to the newest data, this institution uses standardized test scores for admission and it admitted 3,106 in 2024.
+St. Olaf College has an official test-optional admission policy but takes into consideration standardized test scores for the candidates who choose to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-This eminent institution with a rich history offers an unmatched learning experience to its students.
+With a rich history of academic excellence, it offers an outstanding educational experience.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 30 while the average GPA was 3.72.
+The average ACT score for all the enrolled students in 2024 was 30 and the average GPA was 3.71.
 That means that you need a GPA that's above average in order to get into St. Olaf College; the same goes for your ACT score.

-The SAT Critical Reading average score was 690 for the admitted students, while the average SAT Math score was 690.
+The SAT Critical Reading average score was 690 for the enrolled first-year students, while the average SAT Math score was 690.

 Deadlines